![]() |

 Head + 10 ft poly leader + 4-5 ft of mono leader.
 For example: (Airflo Rage + 10 ft of floating or sink poly leader + 4-5 ft of 12 lb Maxiama.

 It should be noted that the Skagit short lines also work very well on short spey rods.
 Sage has a rod that is 11’9” long which they call an advanced switch rod.
 I am talking about the Sage TCX Switch.
 I would call this a small spey rod however and I must confess, the Airflo Skagit Switch 510-540gr is absolute heaven on this stick.
 So, for rods between 11’9’’ – 12’ 6” think about a short Skagit style line.
 The castability is astounding.
+Since this article was written the TCX Rods have been replaced by the Sage Method Rods.
+Same rules apply when we're talking about this middle ground grey area of two hands rods.

 Trout anglers looking for an efficient swing-style tool for casting streamers and heavy tips will really like the short Skagit lines.
 5 weight switch rods are incredibly fun for this style of fishing.

-Strictly spey anglers using switch rods for swing fishing will do best not to try lines much longer than Scandi Heads.
+Strictly spey anglers using switch rods for swing fishing will do best not to try lines any longer than Scandi Heads.
 For two handed casting, these rods simply aren’t long enough to move more line effectively.
 However, that said, if you want a line that may crossover for drift or nymph style presentations these lines do exist and they do have a longer over-all head length.
 They will spey cast, but not quite as easily.
 You will get the line out further with two handed roll casts but the loops are often far more open and erratic.

 Let’s take a look at some lines that are geared more towards a dead-drifted presentation… The main difference here is that although there is still a lot of weight at the front of the head, the over-all head length is longer.
 This means that the over-all grain weight of the line is spread out over a longer distance.
 Why do they make drift-style lines longer?
 Well, it's because the back taper of the line needs to be much longer.
 For nymph anglers, having the ability to stack line or mend line upstream of their presentation is key to getting a long dead drift presentation.
 If you were to try this with a short Skagit line, you would cast, and then the only line available to try to mend would be your running line.
 Running line doesn’t have much mass, so it is difficult to mend a drift that is not under tension.
 Lines with a longer back taper will mend much easier and help you get a longer drag-free drift.